madhukeshayyagari/Harmonizer-Plugin/README.md

 - link all the source files and modules.
 - run the plugin in any VST host.

-Preferably use higher sample rates for better performance of the harmony generated.
-Use the parameters on the UI to generate the output required also to tune the out genertated.
+Preferably use higher sample rates for better performance of the plugin.
+Use the parameters on the plugin to have a good mix of output to the input.

 A demo video of the plugin can be found here - https://www.youtube.com/watch?v=j3Sd4T7Hjl0&t=61s